kshaffer/musi299/unit2.md

 ### Analysis ###

 The objective for this category is for all students to be able to verbally communicate about the primary structural elements of a post-tonal piece of Western art music.
-The focus will primarily be on *atonal* and *minimalist* music, but *12-tone* and *serialist* music are also possibilities.
+The focus will primarily be on *atonal* and *12-tone* music.
 This category will be assessed according to a written project due during finals week.

 Analyses will be assessed according to the following criteria.
 The first three are musical features that must be substantially (though not necessarily *completely*) explained.

-- Primary parameters (pitch, rhythm)
+- Primary parameters (pitch and/or rhythm)
-- Secondary parameters (timbre, orchestration, dynamics, tempo, etc.)
+- Secondary parameters (timbre, orchestration, dynamics, tempo, etc.) and/or text, if applicable
 - Large-scale formal structure
 - Construction of a single analytical thesis